Esmessica/The_path/README.md

 -'keyboard' library

-TO START THE GAME use The_path.ink
+TO START THE GAME use main.py
 Enjoy